mailsac/mailsac-examples/about/faq.rst

 *Message storage* prevents emails from being recycled.

 1. If you star a message, it will not be recycled until you unstar it.
-2. Private addresses will not be recycled, up to your storage limit.
+2. Messages in enhanced addresses will not be recycled, up to your storage limit.
 3. Messages on custom domains will not be recycled, up to your storage limit.

 Can other people see messages that I starred?